-- I’m leaving the Group.
+- I’m leaving the bank.
 What should I be aware of?

-Please note that if you leave the employment of the RBS group before the final RBSelect charge for a benefit, we will charge you the outstanding balance due against your final month's ValueAccount.
+Please note that if you leave the employment of the bank before the final RBSelect charge for a benefit, we will charge you the outstanding balance due against your final month's ValueAccount.

 RBS Plc Registered Office Address: